Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

-Our model of the SEV-SNP software interface can be interacted with indefinitely by several entities making calls in an arbitrary order.
-To support such interaction, we allow an unbounded execution of each \emph{thread}, regardless of the program it executes (i.e., the entity it belongs to).
+\begin{itemize} \itemsep{0.5em} \item a state machine that describes the behavior of the \textsc{SNP}-protected Guest (\textsc{gvm}) as depicted in~\Cref{fig:GVMSM}; \item a state machine that describes the behavior of the Guest Owner (\textsc{go}) as depicted in~\Cref{fig:GOSM}; \item a state machine that describes the behavior of the Migration Agent (\textsc{ma}) as depicted in~\Cref{fig:MASM}; \item state machines that describe the behavior of the SNP Firmware (\textsc{fw}): one that launches \textsc{gvm}s, and one that responds to \textsc{gvm} requests, as depicted in~\Cref{fig:ASPFWLaunchSM} and~\Cref{fig:ASPFWCommSM}, respectively. \end{itemize} In our model, multiple entities can interact indefinitely, in an arbitrary order, with the SEV-SNP software interface.
+To support this interaction, we allow an unbounded execution of each \emph{thread}, regardless of the program it executes (i.e., the entity it belongs to).
 For example, a single \snpma{} thread can manage, i.e.\ be associated with, an unbounded number of \snpgvm{}s.
 If a thread is capable of executing multiple tasks, it can execute them in any order.
 For example, a \snpgvm{} thread can execute any sequence of attestation report and key derivation requests.
 In some cases, the order in which calls are made may result in substantially different traces as they may update a shared state.
 For example, if the \snpgvm{} gets swapped out immediately after it receives a derived key, its encrypted page (state) will contain the key.